 All the details and further information can be found at Rockstar Community Fund.

 I’m so proud and honored to know I was a bit of Ruth’s inspiration to step outside her comfort zone and speak recently about debt reduction.

-Ruth who blogs at Prudence Debt Free and Fruclassity is one of my favorite writers and now she has added public speaking to her resume.
+Ruth who blogs at Prudence Debt Free is one of my favorite writers and now she has added public speaking to her resume.